-There are four parts to a successful social media marketing campaign.
+There are four factors in a successful social media marketing campaign.

-Each of these areas will help you reach your overarching goal of keeping and attracting new customers.
-Read on for more about the four parts of social media marketing at your restaurant.
+Getting each of these areas right will help you achieve your goal of keeping and attracting new customers.